holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_funny_graphs/lesson_plan.md

         - Overlapping Circles
             - Set theory joke
             - https://xkcd.com/2769/
+- Hand out cheat sheet
 - Show my code and discuss a bit
     - see `funny_graphs.py`
+        - What is a library
+        - How to use pip install
         - Amount of "funniness" may vary
-    - Have them recreate my two graphs
+    - Have them recreate my bar graph
         - Bar graph
         - Scatter plot
     - Show common mistakes